+One of my very first tie breaking votes as Mayor was in support of expanding healthcare options for city employees.
+The plan we had been using just kept going up and had become unaffordable for some of our first responders and that was unacceptable.
 Just as members of Congress have, we all deserve access to good health care that does not exclude those with preexisting conditions.
 Whether you are taking care of yourself, your kids, grandkids or parents, healthcare should be affordable, and no one should go broke paying co-pays or for medicine and medical bills.

 Closing the gender pay gap is long overdue.
 We can no longer ignore the differences in the barriers women and girls face.
 The gender pay gap is especially large for black and Latino women.
 How much longer must we wait?

 - Extend the deadline for passing the ERA

 - Continue to reintroduce the Paycheck Fairness Act until it passes the Senate and is signed into law

 I believe in a woman’s right to choose.
 As a lifelong practicing Catholic, abortion has been a tough issue to address through the lens of politics.
 What is right for me is not right for everyone, but I believe unequivocally in a women’s moral, legal and ethical right to follow her conscience and choose what is right for her and her family in matters of reproductive health.
 Roe v.
 Wade is the law in the United States, and I support the parameters laid out by the court in that opinion.

 - Codify Roe v.
 Wade